Pzilinskas/webpack-starter-project/readme.md

 * Run npm install
 * Rename repository name in package.json
 * npm run start - to start in development mode
-* npm run build - tp build production bundle
+* npm run build - to build production bundle

 ## Usage
 Bootstrap 4 Sass file located in styles folder, which allows to customise what's included in the bundle.
 You'll need to install jQuery for some of the bootstrap components.